grantj-re3/HandyIctDoco/agile/README.md

 - do feature-a next, then
 - do feature-b last

 ***BUT WAIT***, our first table told us that feature-b should be done before feature-a!
 How is it possible that removing an independent feature from our feature-list has:
 - changed the WSJF score of the remaining features?
-- changed the priority of the remaining features?
+- changed the priority order of the remaining features?

 ## Example 2: Adding a low priority feature can magically change the order of high priority features!